 The Memory of History

 Made across ten countries during the height of the European debt crisis, at a point where the European Union appeared dangerously close to fracturing apart, The Memory of History explores the use and abuse of the past in the context of recession.
-Through a mixture of overt references and chance juxtapositions, these photographs allude to histories returning both as weaponised political narratives, but also more spectrally, of their volution, haunting a continent which cannot fully forget them.
+Through a mixture of overt references and chance juxtapositions, these photographs allude to histories returning both as weaponised political narratives, but also more spectrally haunting a continent which had once thought it had left them behind, and yet cannot seem to fully forget them.

 Rejecting a fixed narrative structure, The Memory of History is housed in a box shaped like a book, containing fifty-six prints alongside an experimental essay, The History of Memory, composed of twelve short texts chapters on perceptions of history, memory and time.
 Images and text are designed to mix freely, resulting in a unique viewing experience every time the box is opened as new connections form.
-This emulates the way the reconstitutes itself differently each time we attempt to return to it, and echoes the idea that there is no such thing as the construct we call ‘history’.
+This emulates the way the past reconstitutes itself differently each time we attempt to return to it, echoing the constructed nature of the thing that we call ‘history’.

 View The Memory of History box